myPOS blog Tips

 SMEs in the EU

-The EU’s definition of SME coincides with UK’s, with two differences.
+The EU’s definition of SME coincides with the UK’s, with two differences.
 One is that all amounts are in euros.
-The other is that the union has an additional classification criterion – the balance sheet total.
+The other is that the EU definition has an additional classification criterion – the balance sheet total.
 It displays the assets and the liabilities of a business – what it owns and what it owes.

 This account can be used as a reference for the business’ value on a date.
 For the micro-enterprise, the balance sheet total should not exceed €2 million, for the small – €10 million and medium-sized company’s balance sheet total should be under €43 million.